In Brief

 What it is: Heightened sensitivity to sound across the frequency spectrum.
 Ordinary environmental sounds are perceived as uncomfortably, sometimes painfully loud.

-Brain systems involved: The auditory system itself, including the cochlea, auditory nerve, and auditory cortex.
-The problem is in how sound is processed and amplified neurologically, not in emotional tagging.
+Brain systems involved: The auditory system itself, including loudness tolerance and central sound gain.
+The problem is closer to sound amplification and tolerance than emotional tagging of specific pattern-based cues.

-Key features: - Sensitivity is volume-based and broad-spectrum (not specific triggers) - Responses are primarily sensory and painful (not characterised by rage or disgust) - Even moderate environmental sounds (traffic, conversation) may cause distress - Auditory processing is abnormal — sound is amplified beyond its actual intensity - Often co-occurs with tinnitus
+Key features: - Sensitivity is volume-based and broad-spectrum (not specific triggers) - Responses are primarily sensory and painful (not characterised by rage or disgust) - Even moderate environmental sounds (traffic, conversation) may cause distress - Loudness tolerance is altered — sound can feel amplified beyond its actual intensity - Often co-occurs with tinnitus

 What triggers it: Volume, not pattern.
 Any sufficiently loud (or moderately loud) sound can trigger it, regardless of source.